svenikea/Ansible-LEMP-Stack/README.md

 # Deploy LEMP Stack with Ansible Playbooks

 ## Introduction
-This is a Wordpress LEMP Stack deployment playbook for use with Ubuntu, Debian and CentOS
+This is a Wordpress LEMP Stack deployment playbook

 ## Roles Performed